50+ Best Ethical and Sustainable Clothing Brands

 price point: $$

-They manufacture 2/3rds of the products in Europe and the other 1/3 around the world.
-All employees are provided proper conditions with regard to work, hygiene, and safety, as well as in prohibiting any form of child labour, forced labour, or illegal employment.
+manufacturing: Sezane is one of the biggest sustainable clothing brands in Europe.
+They manufacture two-thirds of the products in Europe, and the other third around the world.
+All employees are provided proper conditions with regard to work, hygiene, and safety, and any form of child labour, forced labour, or illegal employment is prohibited.

-They use sustainable materials, plastic-free shipping, and small batch production.
-You can read more about their sustainability initiatives here
+sustainability: They use sustainable materials, plastic-free shipping, and small batch production.
+You can read more about their sustainability initiatives here.

 / shop sezane /